neko-js/Node-Backup/README.md

 ## Installation

 First of all, 7-zip needs to be included in PATH, so the command `7z` becomes available.
-Type in `7z` to check this.
+Type in `7z` to check if this is the case.

 Installation of this package is done via npm.